Mariners vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Atlanta Braves and Matt Olson head into the second of a three-game series against Jarred Kelenic and the Seattle Mariners on Saturday at Truist Park.
+George Kirby will be on the mound for the Seattle Mariners when they take on Ronald Acuna Jr. and the Atlanta Braves on Sunday at 1:35 PM ET.

-The Braves are favored in this one, at -145, while the underdog Mariners have +120 odds to win.
-A 9-run over/under is set for the contest.
+The Braves are favored in this one, at -115, while the underdog Mariners have -105 odds to upset.
+The over/under for the game has been listed at 9 runs.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.